-D. Photo documentation
+E. Photo documentation

-Nine photo-documentation points were established at the site prior to construction (Figure 7).
-Pre-construction photos were taken prior to construction activities on October 3, 2014 (except for one photo - PP8 - that was taken March 31, 2013 and accurately represents pre-project conditions).
-Post-construction photos were taken on December 16, 2014 just after the project was deemed complete (Attachment F).
+Nine photo-documentation points were established at the site prior to construction (Figure 4).
+Pre-construction photos were taken prior to construction activities on October 3, 2014 (except for one photo - PP8 - that was taken March 31, 2013 and accurately represents pre-Project conditions).
+As-built photos were taken on December 16, 2014 just after the Project was deemed complete.
+Annual reporting photos were taken on June 22, 2105 and June 9, 2016 for Year 1 and Year 2, respectively.